LeetLLM

 • Standard cross-entropy on the hard label (the final answer the teacher chose).

-• KL divergence between teacher and student logits (temperature 2.0 or 3.0 works well).
+• KL divergence between teacher and student logits (the sketch uses temperature 2.0; tune this value during training).

-• Optional hidden-state L2 loss on selected layers.
+• If available and approved, hidden-state L2 loss on selected layers.

 • Cap the maximum output length the app will request from the local model.